 It would be a great idea to use the default quality profiles provided by SonarQube (per language).
 These profiles have been strengthened with additional profiles available for specific languages (like OClint, FindBugs, Android Lint, Drupal, PSR-2, Swift 7 SwiftLint).
 In course of time you will come across instances where we had to change the severity of rule as well as disable some rules in mentioned profiles.
 This will enable you to better gauge the code quality and be realistic with analysis reports.

-A CI build should be fast to provide timely feedback during development.
+A CI build should be fast to provide timely feedback during product development.
 On the other hand, testing should be comprehensive to give confidence on code quality.
 These two goals are conflicting in nature, because adding more tests increases the run time of the build.

 You should split builds in CI build into multiple stages.
 For any given project the build pipeline could be collection of 1 to 4 builds that run in sequence.
 Together, these builds perform comprehensive verification of code, but alone they are fast enough so that feedback time to developers is kept to minimum as possible level.
 If any build stage fails, the complete pipeline is considered failed.